typeawoman/typeawoman.github.io/_posts/2020-03-08-Connection.md

 In my opinion, there are two elements that make us connect with someone<!--more-->:<br>

-<p><b>Feeling understood & heard</b><br>
+<<b>Feeling understood & heard</b><br>
 When we feel that someone really truly "gets us" and our opinion matters and gets acknowledged, then we feel connected to this person.

 I believe that this innate and <em>inherently self-centered</em> human need for understanding <span style="color:#d40202; font-weight: bold">trumps all other things we crave for in someone</span> like good-looking, smart, treating us well etc. At the end of the day, what really matters to us is <span style="color:#d40202; font-weight: bold">how we feel.</span>

-Part of what we should therefore be striving for are people who <span style="color:#d40202; font-weight: bold">provide us a platform to share and have the ability to listen and react to what we say.</span></p>
+Part of what we should therefore be striving for are people who <span style="color:#d40202; font-weight: bold">provide us a platform to share and have the ability to listen and react to what we say.</span>

-<p><b>Feeling similar</b>
+<b>Feeling similar</b>
 Part of what makes us feel understood is how much we feel we are similar to each other.
-Needless to say, similarity can be expressed in values, upbringing, where we are from or shared experiences.<span style="color:#d40202; font-weight: bold"> It forms the trust we need to open up and share.</span></p>
+Needless to say, similarity can be expressed in values, upbringing, where we are from or shared experiences.<span style="color:#d40202; font-weight: bold"> It forms the trust we need to open up and share.</span>

-<p><b>Why it matters</b>
+<b>Why it matters</b>
 These elements explain why sometimes we go on a date and it just "clicks" and we can spend hours talking like there is no tomorrow.

 It feels like we have known the person for a long time.
-We describe the connection as light and natural and we feel comfortable and happy that <em>we can be ourselves around that person.</em></p>
+We describe the connection as light and natural and we feel comfortable and happy that <em>we can be ourselves around that person.</em>

 <span style="color:#d40202; font-weight: bold">At the end of the day, a great encounter between two people is a pingpong of <em>mutually feeling understood and similar.</em></span>